pydemo/prep-logs/README.md

 Enabling optimizer features|SHOW PARAMETER optimizer_features_enable<br>ALTER SYSTEM SET OPTIMIZER_FEATURES_ENABLE='10.2.0.5';
 B-tree Cluster Index|Instead of pointing to a row it points to a block SQL Tuning Advisor| is run during system maintenance windows as an automated maintenance task.
+V$SQL| describes the statements that currently reside in the library cache.
+It contains one row for every child cursor Show location of trace file|SELECT value FROM   v$diag_info WHERE  name = 'Default Trace File';
+CURSOR_SHARING|initialization parameter to FORCE does not reduce the parse count.<br>FORCE enables the database to perform a soft parse instead of a hard parse
+Adaptive cursor sharing|does not apply to statements that contain only literals. bind-sensitive cursor|cursor whose optimal plan may depend on the value of a bind variable